bikashpoudel/zf2errorhandler/readme.md

 );
 ```

-* Add your template for the fatal errors
+* Add your template for the fatal errors (global.php)
 ```
 return array(
     'view_manager' => array(